WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 42. Surfboard fence

-Perfect for beach garden ideas, a surfboard fence adds both aesthetic and privacy to the yard.
+Perfect for beach style gardens, a surfboard fence adds both aesthetic and privacy to the yard.
 This idea is usually seen at homes near beaches and in famous places like Hawaii.

 But not anymore!
 Your neighbour can now – in the comfort of your backyard.